How is testRigor's test automation different from Selenium?

-For complicated test cases, you can use our Custom Rules & Test Cases interface to create sophisticated tests using plain English commands.
+For complicated test cases, you can use our Reusable Rules & Test Cases interface to create sophisticated tests using plain English commands.
 No code to learn!

-With >30 min training, all manual testers can be automation engineers!
+With minimal training, all manual testers can be automation engineers!

 Can you really handle truly complex user flows?

 Absolutely!
 You'll be surprised at a how much functionality testRigor will cover automatically.
-But, of course, there are test cases impossible for any system to execute automatically without some input from you.
+But, of course, there are test cases impossible for any system to execute automatically without a human touch.

 We make that process easy & fast (no code to learn) via Natural Language Processing to allow you express in English what needs to be tested.

 testRigor will automatically cover frequently used functionality up to 1,000 test cases.
 If there are specific edge cases you want to discover beyond this, you can quickly create a test by using our browser plugin or modifying existing tests.